ShivanshuKGupta/dartmon/README.md

 Run 'dartmon --help <command>' for more information about a command.
 ```

+## Upcoming Features

+1. For dart projects, dartmon will use Dart's VM capabilities for hot-reload.

 ## Limitations

 1. Watching for individual files changes is not available on Windows.